hanzotrip7/hanzotrip7.github.io/c2_how-to.md

 ### Sliver-related telemetry

-Defenders can identify Sliver-related activity using a combination of process creation, injection telemetry, service-installation logs, file paths, network traffic, and endpoint-memory inspection.
+Defenders can identify Sliver-related activity using process creation, injection telemetry, service-installation logs, file paths, network traffic, and endpoint-memory inspection.
+Examples observed in public research include:

-- Sliver's shell functionality has been associated with recognizable PowerShell command-line patterns; defenders may use Sigma-style process-creation detections for these patterns.
+- `shell` functionality associated with recognizable PowerShell command-line patterns; Sigma-style process-creation detections exist for these patterns.
-- Process injection and unusual privilege enablement can generate endpoint telemetry, including remote-thread events where Sysmon or EDR is configured.
+- Process injection and unusual privilege enablement generating remote-thread and privilege-related telemetry where endpoint monitoring is configured.
-- Service creation generates Windows service-installation telemetry, including Event ID 7045.
+- Service creation producing Windows Event ID 7045, sometimes with distinctive service names or temporary-path patterns.
-- .NET assembly execution may create child processes and load managed assemblies in ways that are visible to process and memory inspection tools.
+- .NET assembly execution creating child processes and loading managed assemblies in ways visible to process and memory inspection tools.

 Use this information to improve detection validation in a lab, not to bypass monitoring.